4dz/vaadin-on-grails-example/README.md

 # Vaadin On Grails: Navigator, Declarative Design, Static Content
 This project is a port of one of the examples within the Vaadin manual "[Book of Vaadin](https://vaadin.com/book/)" from Java to Groovy on Grails.
+It uses the [Vaadin Grails Plugin](https://grails.org/plugin/vaadin), Vaadin 7, Groovy 2.x, and Grails 2.x

+If you have SDKMAN (the latest version of GVM) installed you can switch between versions of Grails with, for example,

+    sdk default grails 2.5.3
+    sdk default groovy 2.4.5

 Chapter 11.9.
 [Navigating in an Application](https://vaadin.com/book/-/page/advanced.navigator.html) introduces navigation between views but also uses a mixture of programmatic design (think, Swing-like programming) as well as